CityofToronto/bdit_data-sources/collisions/Readme.md

 ### Query This: Events and Involved Materialized Views

-There are three materialzed views that are generated based on `collisions_replicator.acc_safe_copy`:
+There are two materialzed views that are generated based on `collisions_replicator.acc_safe_copy`:

-- `collisions_replicator.collision_no`: assigns a UID to each collision between 1985-01-01 and the most recent data refresh date.
-This is really just a materialized view of ids - there's no juicy collision data here - but generating the `collisions_no` id is essential for building the other two materialized views.
 - `collisions_replicator.events`: all collision event-level data for collisions between 1985-01-01 and present.
 Columns have proper data types and the categorical columns contain text descriptions rather than numerical codes.
 - `collisions_replicator.involved`: all collision data for individuals involved in collisions from 1985-01-01 to the present, with data type and categorical variable refinements similar to `collisions_replicator.events`.